Top 10 Most Asked Question-Related To Email List Cleaning and Verification.

 It’s really easy to get your email list cleaned with Clearalist Email List Cleaning Application.
-You simply need to get your plan through your account credits, after this you have to upload your email list from your Clearalist dashboard and our system will analyze your given list and give you the complete analysis report free of cost, after this process, you can easily clean your email by just a click.
+You simply need to login to your account, after this you have to upload your email list from your Clearalist dashboard and our system will analyze your given list and it will give you the complete analysis report free of cost, after this process, you need to click on clean my list button and it’s all done.
 Once all the email is completely verified then the cleaned list (link) will be sent to your email.
-You can also download the cleaned list anytime using your Clearalist dashboard to start sending mails to those scrubbed emails.
+Furthermore, you can download the cleaned list anytime using your Clearalist dashboard to start sending campaigns by cleaned emails.
 Apart from this, Clearalist unused Credits will never expire.

 2. How do I verify my email?

 Verifying your emails to know whether it’s valid or spam emails, you simply need to upload your email list in CSV format to our Clearalist application and it will do the rest of work it will analyze your list free of cost to let you know how may of your email are not valid.

 Email scrubbing is eliminating unengaged users from your email list so that you can contact only to people who want to receive your emails.
 It also reduces your email marketing budget if it’s your target audience then you don’t need to waste your money on spam emails from your list.